 - Attendance of at least one full three-part Blair Upper Cervical Technique seminar series given by a Certified Blair Instructor.

 PROFICIENCY APPLICATION PROCESS

 - Request in writing, on office letterhead the desire to be evaluated for Blair Technique Proficiency Certification addressed to the Chair of Technique and Instruction.
-(Dr Tom Forest)
+Dr. Jeff Hannah

 - Request is to be accompanied by proof of attendance of Primary, Intermediate, and Advanced Blair seminars, including seminar dates and names of instructors.